|

 course for prospective winemakers with how-to's on vineyard location,

-harvesting, pruning, fertilizing, trellising, pest mangement and
+harvesting, pruning, fertilizing, trellising, pest management and

 more for West Virginians.